 What we need to do these days to stay in the arena is far more than 10 years ago.

-So, how do us, one person, mini empire-building mamas get it all done and still keep the kids alive and fold the laundry?
+So, how do we, one person, mini empire-building mamas get it all done and still keep the kids alive and fold the laundry?

 The smart moms out there are hiring a VA

-Really?
-Let me share with you some really low-cost options.
-And there is one thing to keep in mind with all this…
+Let me share with you some really low-cost options and the one thing that is actually stopping you…

 I’ll use myself as an example.
-Let’s say I have written a blog post but it needs setting up, images making, SEO, blah blah blah.
-It takes me 2 hours to do everything.
+Let’s say I have written a blog post but it needs setting up, the images need making, SEO, blah blah blah.
+It takes me a good 3 hours to do everything.

-I could pay a VA to do it for me, I pay her $20.
-And now I have 2 hours to work on making money.
-That could be a 2 hour Pick My Brain session $500, writing a guest post or doing a podcast interview or creating content for The Wonder Mom Success Club.
+Or, I could pay a VA to do it for me, I pay her $45.
+And now I have 3 hours to work on making money.

 There are so many ways that I could spend my time more wisely.